Secrets to Making Clear Broth and Consommé from Scratch, It’s Practically Free and Healthy, too.

-Spices are what give stock their characteristic flavour.
+Spices are what give stock its characteristic flavour.
 Parsley, sage, and thyme give chicken stock its “chicken” flavour.
 Beef stock is traditionally seasoned with onions, garlic, and dry mustard.
-Pick from the list below, according to your personal tastes and your ingredients on hand.
+Pick from the list below, according to your tastes and your ingredients on hand.

 Venison or game meat – onions, garlic, turmeric, hot peppers, dry mustard, paprika, green pepper, celery, dill, cloves, ginger, cinnamon, nutmeg, mace, marjoram, allspice, dry mustard, horseradish, thyme.

 Now you’re ready to make clear stock from scratch – and it’s cheaper and better than store bought.
 Go to my Facebook page and tell me what you made.

 Use this easy method for making soup stock and bone broths and you will always have health giving broth to feed to those recuperating from illness, or to enhance your scratch cooking adventures, without ever buying MSG laden, fake-soup again.